Product Hunt is where MVPs and startups go to die or thrive.

 You need to post on Facebook, LinkedIn, Twitter, and send out email and Messenger blasts.
-If you’re not active on social or run an engaged subscriber list, then your chances of success are almost zero.
+If you’re not active on social or run an engaged subscriber list, then your chances of success on Product Hunt are almost zero.

 You can always spam many Facebook Groups and Facebook friends, then ask people to promote you for free, but this will make you look like an asshole and you won’t get results 🙂

 Rather than rely on bad marketing, let’s rely on what works – systems with proven results.

 I’ll take you step-by-step of how to create an audience, have a successful launch, and take care of your subscribers afterward: